brentvollebregt/nitratine.net/posts/python-retweet-bot/post.md

 ## Running the Script
 To use this script, put queries you want to search for in the 'queries' list towards the top.
 Set tweets_per_query  to how many tweets per query you want to loop at; remember too many interactions with the API and you may get restricted access due to usage limits.
 Also going back too far with large queries could potentially be an issue.

-Now simply run the script by hitting F5 in IDLE or double clicking on the script.
+Now simply run the script by hitting F5 in IDLE or double-clicking on the script.
 Wait and you should see what the script is up to until it's done.

 ## Final Script
 ```python